walseb/fir/getting_started.md

 <a name="examples"></a>
 ### Installing the built-in examples

-Some [simple examples](fir-examples/readme.md) are included, which use the [vulkan-api](http://hackage.haskell.org/package/vulkan-api) Haskell bindings.
+Some [illustrative examples](fir-examples/readme.md) are included, which use the [vulkan-api](http://hackage.haskell.org/package/vulkan-api) Haskell bindings.
 Refer to the examples page for further information about the examples, including installation instructions.